 There is a common thread amongst those who have taken radical steps to change their financial situation for the better: they read a book that changed their lives.

 And so perhaps you have landed here because you are ready to shift your financial life onto the positive end of things.
 You are in the right place.

-In this post, I share 10 of the best personal finance books that will change your life in 2019 and beyond.
-While most of these are new releases, some of these books were written years ago, but they contain timeless lessons.
+In this post, I share 10 of the best personal finance books that will change your life right now and beyond.
+While some of these are newer releases, most of these books were written years ago, but they contain timeless lessons.

 Either way, you cannot lose by reading any of the books on this list.

 1. I Will Teach You To Be Rich

 I Will Teach You To Be Rich was released a decade ago by Ramit Sethi, but has just been re-released and updated in 2019 - with new conversations about robo-investing, FIRE, and more!
 Plus, you might recognize Ramit from his Netflix show (which launched since his book was re-released).

 This game-changing personal finance book.
 It is based around systems and tools that can help you conquer your financial goals - in ways that many wouldn't expect.